jburke5/microsim/README.md

 ## Development Quickstart
 This section assumes you have Python 3.7+ with `pip` installed.
 You will also need to [install `poetry`](https://poetry.eustace.io/docs/#installation) to install dependencies, run development commands, and build the package.

+For a more gentle introduction, try the [installation guide](INSTALL.md).

 First, clone this GitHub repository using your method of choice.
 Then, to create a development virtualenv and install development dependencies, run:
 ```
 poetry install